-On January 3, 2025, the U.S. Environmental Protection Agency (EPA) announced the automatic addition of nine per- and polyfluoroalkyl substances (PFAS) to the list of chemicals covered by the Toxic Release Inventory (TRI).
+On January 6, 2025, the U.S. Environmental Protection Agency (EPA) announced the automatic addition of nine per- and polyfluoroalkyl substances (PFAS) to the list of chemicals covered by the Toxic Release Inventory (TRI).
+This final rules is effective on February 5, 2025.

 The nine PFAS were added for Reporting Year 2025 due to EPA having finalized a toxicity value during 2024 and whose identity is not claimed as confidential business information.
 The total PFAS subject to TRI reporting is now increased to 205.
 These nine PFAS are: